[ Updated Jun 13, 2023 ]

 You can now aggregate data into a single report by the product SKU number.
 You can filter data by using the Filter options located in the bottom right of the Data tab.

 Navigate to the Data pane, and select “Add New Filter”.
 You can add between one to five SKUs to the filter, which can you review in the report.
-But, if you’re blending different data channels, it might make sense to create a report for each product.
+But, if you’re blending data from different channels, it might make sense to create a report for each product.
 Some products may do better at different times of year, but you might not be able to tell that if you pull all the data into a single report.

 Keep your eyes peeled for patterns.
 Are there certain times of year where sales peaked?
 For example, many retailers will see sales skyrocket from November through right after the end of the year when people are shopping gifts.
 But, are there other times of the year that are also as busy?